SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    -> println("Hello, world")
    << Hello, world

-If you have written code in a language like C or Objective-C, this syntax probably looks familiar to you.
+If you have written code in C or Objective-C, this syntax looks familiar to you.
 Unlike those languages,
 this line of Swift code is a complete program.
-There is no need to import a standard library for functionality like input/output or string handling.
+You don't need to import a standard library for functionality like input/output or string handling.
-Code written at global scope is used as the entry point for the program, so there is no need for a ``main`` function.
+Code written at global scope is used as the entry point for the program, so you don't need a ``main`` function.
-Also notice that there are no semicolons.
-You can use semicolons to separate statements written on a single line, but otherwise there is no need to mark the end of a statement or line.
+You also don't need to write semicolons at the end of every statement.

+This tour gives you enough information to start writing code in Swift by showing you how you accomplish a variety of programming tasks.
+It illustrates the most important parts of the language, but there are additional details and options that are covered in the guide and reference.

+..
+TODO Keep rewriting this paragraph.

+This tour shows you
-The rest of this tour shows examples of how to accomplish a variety of programming tasks in Swift without giving an explanation of the concepts.
-It gives you a broad (but shallow) overview of the language to help you start writing actual code.
+how to accomplish a variety of programming tasks in Swift without explaining the concepts in detail. providing just enough information about the language to help you start writing code.
-Don’t worry if there is something that you don’t understand --- everything introduced in this tour is explained in detail in the following chapters.
+Don’t worry if you don’t understand something --- everything introduced in this tour is explained in detail in the following chapters.
-Experienced programmers may find that the examples in this chapter give them enough information about Swift thay they can skim the rest of the language guide and refer to the reference manual for specific questions.
+Experienced programmers may find that the examples provide enough information about Swift thay they can skim the the *Language Guide* and refer to the *Language Reference* for answers to specific questions.

+..
+TODO Should be an xName-No-Link element for the references to parts of this book above, rather than just putting them in italics.

 Simple Values
 -------------

-Constants and variables are created using the same syntax, with one difference:
+You create constants and variables using the same syntax, with one difference:
 Use ``let`` to declare a constant and use ``var`` for a variable.
 The value of a constant can be assigned only once,